 This year we’ve seen many instances of toxicity in plants due to nitrates that build up in the plant during drought, and surge into the plant when moisture arrives, causing toxicity problems in cattle (prussic acid), even though these are natural compounds.
 During any growing season, we also have concerns of pests, like armyworms, that can wipe out entire pastures.
 When these conditions occur, despite great management by farmers, it is important to have other feeds, like grains, available to feed cattle.

-Does feeding corn harm or kill cattle?
+Does feeding cattle corn harm or kill them?

 This is a claim I hear by many folks.
 Feeding cattle corn or other cereal grains, or their by-products does not kill the animal.
 Feeding these grains as 100% of the diet will give the animal an upset stomach.
 Similar to you sitting down and eating an entire box of corn flakes.